Automation-Spirit-Alliance/test-web-developer/front-end/README.md

 ## Task 3

-Make a visualization for tasks 1 and 2:
+Make a visualization for tasks 1:
   1) input field - entering a value for the “calculator”;
   2) output field - result;
+and task 2:
-3) output field - the result of unit tests;
+  1) output field - the result of unit tests;
-4) button - run tests.
+  2) button - run tests.

 Note: styles are up to you.